nrfconnect/sdk-nrf/applications/nrf_desktop/doc/led_state.rst

 * ``led_peer_state_effect`` - Defines the LED effects used to show the Bluetooth peer states.
   The effect must be defined for every state of every peer.

-The LED effects are defined in the :file:`led_effect.h` file in the common configuration directory.
+The LED effects are defined in the :file:`caf/led_effect.h` file in the common configuration directory.

 LED effect API
 **************